Geology Alumni Web Pages

 Kristine Bradof '78 is Community Programs Director for the Center for Science and Environmental Outreach in Houghton, Michigan.

 Robert Lee ’78 is a vice president of GSI Environmental Inc. in Houston.

-Craig Michelsen ’78 is an emergency care physician in northern Illinois.
+Craig Michelsen ’78 is an urgent care physician in northern Illinois.